What is a Climate Action Plan?

 The need for a Climate Action Roadmap

 Currently, there is a gap in the information available for municipalities considering or actively complete climate action plans.
 Networks like the International Council for Local Environmental Initiatives provide some networking and story-sharing platforms, but lack comparative maps and simple how-to guides.
-The Climate Action Plan Roadmap (CAPR) project seeks to create a guide for municipalities to establish their own CAPs, serving as a Wikipedia for sustainable cities.
+The Climate Action Roadmap (CAR) project seeks to create a guide for municipalities to establish their own CAPs, serving as a Wikipedia for sustainable cities.